gotokatsuya/BrickRequest/README.md

 <img src="icon.png">
 </center>

-- まだ開発段階なので、足りていない機能や、APIに変更があるかもしれません。
+- This is still in development, so there may be lacking functionality, and API may change.

-- BrickRequestはAlamofireのヘルパーライブラリです。
+- BrickRequest is a helper library for Alamofire.
-- Alamofireを利用しつつ、APIリクエストのコードの可読性をupし、共通のコードをまとめることが出来るようになります。
+- You can improve readability and DRYness when working with Alamofire.
-- BrickRequestではいくつかのプロトコルを用意しています。
+- BrickRequest provides several protocols.
-protocol extensionを利用することで一つのリクエストをまるでLEGOブロックを組み立てるかのように簡単に定義・共通化が出来るようになります。
+  By using protocol extensions, you can build requests, just like building with LEGO bricks.
-- クラスの定義を見るだけで、どのようなリクエストなのかを知ることも出来ます。
+- You can understand what the request does just by seeing the class signature.
-- Reachablityを利用した自動リトライ機能があります。
+- Auto-retry ability is provided using `Reachability`

 ## Requirements